qiutongMS/msbuild-cross-contamination-research/README.md

 </ClCompile>
 ```

-**Result:** If all three targets use AdditionalOptions with `%(AdditionalOptions)`, the same cross-contamination occurs as with PreprocessorDefinitions.
-The global state sharing problem persists.
+**Result:** When multiple targets use AdditionalOptions with `%(AdditionalOptions)`, the same cross-contamination occurs as with PreprocessorDefinitions. **The key insight: it's not about which property you use, but about how many targets use the same property.**

 ### Attempt 2: Mixed Approach

 **Strategy:** Use different mechanisms for different targets
 - FirstTarget: AdditionalOptions
 - SecondTarget: PreprocessorDefinitions
-- ThirdTarget: Minimal/disabled
+- ThirdTarget: No inheritance (minimal/disabled)

-**Result:** Appears to work in controlled conditions, but **extremely fragile**.
-As soon as any option is used in more than one ClCompile item, it breaks this balance and reverts to the previous cross-contamination behavior.
+**Result:** **This appears to work, but is extremely limited and impractical!** While avoiding contamination by using different properties, this approach has fatal scalability issues:
+- **Maximum 2 targets**: Only PreprocessorDefinitions and AdditionalOptions are available
+- **No solution for 3+ targets**: Any additional target must reuse a property, causing contamination
+- **Not a real solution**: Demonstrates the fundamental limitation rather than solving it

 ### The Fundamental Problem

-**The core issue is that `<ClCompile Include="file.cpp">` does not create file-scoped modifications**.
+**The core issue is not file-scoped vs global-scoped modifications**.
+The problem is **property-specific accumulation chains**.
 When you specify metadata within a ClCompile item:

 ```xml
 <ClCompile Include="FirstModule.cpp">